Miss Rodeo USA

 Miss Rodeo USA is an annual pageant to select the official spokesperson for the International Professional Rodeo Association (IPRA).

-On January 16, 2022, Jessie Lynn Nichols was crowned Miss Rodeo USA 2022 at the Lazy E Arena in Guthrie, Oklahoma.
-The ceremony was held during the 52nd International Finals Rodeo.
-Nichols hails from Prattville, Alabama.
-The event occurs annually at the IFR.

-Current Miss Rodeo USA 2022

-Jessie Lynn Nichols is Miss Rodeo USA for 2022.
-Nichols is the 57th woman to wear the crown.
-She is also the 11th woman to hold the title from the Yellowhammer State.
-She will travel throughout the United States and Canada as the ambassador for the IPRA promoting professional rodeo.

-Miss Rodeo USA 2020

-Brooke Wallace was Miss Rodeo USA for 2020 and the 55th woman to wear the crown.
-Hailing from Council Grove, Kansas, she was the first to hold the title from the Sunflower State.

 History

-The Miss Rodeo USA Association has represented the IPRA for more than five decades.
-The pageant is open to cowgirls around the nation, who have won the title each January in Oklahoma City, Oklahoma.
+The Miss Rodeo USA Association has represented the IPRA for almost six decades.
+The pageant is open to cowgirls around the nation, who have won the title each January at the International Finals Rodeo (IFR).

 Winners

 This is a list of women who have won the Miss Rodeo USA crown.